takuyakikuchi/bulletproof-react-clone/README.md

 - Instead of creating the app with "create react app", I used Vite.
 - I added Chromatic to deploy Storybook.
+- Mock related source code is moved from `src/test` to `src/mocks` in order to follow the MSW documentation.

 ## Functionality